Letters from Lodi

 Learning to love Zinfandel and saving old vines in the process

-Over the past five, ten, twenty years Lodi growers have been faced with a dilemma: The ever-increasing cost of farming and labor shortage has made cultivation of heritage, free-standing, head trained vines—vineyards that require the most amount of work by hand—less and less economically sustainable (see our 2019 blog, The past, present and future usages of head trained vines in Lodi).
+Over the past five, ten, and twenty years Lodi growers have been faced with a dilemma: The ever-increasing cost of farming and labor shortage has made cultivation of heritage, free-standing, head-trained vines—vineyards that require the most amount of work by hand—less and less economically sustainable (see our 2019 blog, The past, present and future usages of head-trained vines in Lodi).

 Zinfandel, however, remains Lodi's most widely planted grape, and its signature varietal.
 The region is still the source of some 40% of California's entire Zinfandel production, most of it now red wine.

 Put it this way: Go to any fine dining restaurant and look at the wine list.
-It's never surprising to find dozens of selections of, say, Cabernet Sauvignon, Pinot Noir, Chardonnay or their counterparts from other regions of the world such as Bordeaux or Burgundy.
+It's never surprising to find dozens of selections of, say, Cabernet Sauvignon, Pinot Noir, Chardonnay, or their counterparts from other regions of the world such as Bordeaux or Burgundy.
 Selections of Zinfandel?
 Maybe one or two, if any at all.
-The chances of finding a Lodi-grown Zinfandel on the list of a fine dining restaurant?
+The chances of finding a Lodi-grown Zinfandel on the list of fine dining restaurants?
 Practically nil.
 Zinfandel, and Lodi, are just not shi-shi enough.

 The California pioneers also found that Zinfandel produces the most consistently good wine, which is what happens when a grape is eminently suited to a region.
 Zinfandel, in short, is as terroir-driven as a varietal can get.